WFreeman98/Active-Directory-Home-Lab-Attack-Simulation-SIEM-Detection/README.md

-# Active-Directory-Home-Lab-Attack-Simulation-SIEM-Detection
+# Active Directory SIEM Detection Lab

 ## Objective

 This project simulates a real-world enterprise environment using Active Directory, endpoint telemetry, and a SIEM platform to detect and investigate cyber attacks.
-The goal was to generate realistic attack activity and analyze logs in Splunk to understand how SOC analysts identify and respond to threats.
+The objective was to generate realistic attack activity and analyze logs in Splunk to understand how SOC analysts identify, investigate, and respond to threats.

 ---